 - Tori Boucher, a counselor of Autism Spectrum Disorder explained to the Medical Daily that the Native Americans and other indigenous tribes would wrap their babies in a swaddle or cradleboard.
 A number of hospitals and birthing centers have now started adopting this using weighted blankets.

 - Dr. Temple Grandin in the Journal of Child and Adolescent Psychopharmacology explained that light touch alerts the nervous system as opposed to the soothing effect of deep pressure.

 Other effects of a weighted blanket are:

 - Weight blanket helps in the proper functioning of memory by promoting sleep.
-According to Dr. Matthew Walker, a sleep scientist of University of California, Berkley, sleep before learning helps in preparing the mind for new information and sleep after learning helps in saving the content.
+According to Dr. Matthew Walker, a sleep scientist at the University of California, Berkley, sleep before learning helps in preparing the mind for new information and sleep after learning helps in saving the content.
 Thus, memory functions well with the sleep provided by a weighted blanket.

-- Since a weighted blanket induces sleep and soothes the nervous system, it is extremely helpful for people with anxiety, ASD, PTSD, bipolar disorder, sleep disorder, depression, trauma, paranoia and similar other psychological conditions.
+- Since a weighted blanket induces sleep and soothes the nervous system, it is extremely helpful for people with anxiety, ASD, PTSD, bipolar disorder, sleep disorder, depression, trauma, paranoia, and similar other psychological conditions.

 Who Should Try It?